gitvicky/Spatio-Temporal-CP/README.md

 ## License

-[Specify your license here]
+MIT License]

 ---

 ## Contact

-For questions or issues, please open an issue on GitHub or contact [your contact information].
+For questions or issues, please open an issue on GitHub or contact v.gopakumar@ucl.ac.uk